Vegan White Chocolate Torte

 Merry Christmas if you’re celebrating, and happy baking!

-Line a 9" cake pan and clear some space in your fridge.
+Line a 9" round cake tin and clear some space in your fridge.

 Blend the Gingernuts in a food processor to make fine crumbs.
 If you don’t have a food processor, you can crush them with the end of a rolling pin.